openefficiency/BackFeedXYZ/README.md

 4. Add tests when applicable
 5. Submit a pull request

-For questions or support, please open an issue on GitHub.
+## 📄 License

+MIT License - see LICENSE file for details.

 ---

-Built with ❤️ for streamlined voice interactions.
+**Built with ❤️ for seamless voice AI integration and comprehensive employee feedback management.**